scollier/Summit2014OSEonOSPViaHeat/scott/summit_lab_2014.md

 #**2 Server Configuration**

-Each student will either recieve his / her own server or will share with another student.
-The server has Red Hat Enterprise Linux 6.5 install as the base operating system.
-The server was configured with OpenStack with packstack.
+Each student will recieve their own server or will share with another student.
+The server has Red Hat Enterprise Linux 6.5 installed as the base operating system.
+The server was configured with OpenStack using packstack.
 Explore the environment to see what was pre-configured.
 The end result will consist of a Controller host (hypervisor) and 3 virtual machines: 1 OpenShift broker and 2 OpenShift nodes.

 ![Lab Configuration](http://summitimage-scollier1.rhcloud.com/summit_lab.png)